A professional training a dog

 Last Updated on

-The average cost of group dog training is £20 to £70 for a one-hour session.
+The average cost of group dog training in the UK is £20 to £70 for a one-hour session.
 Meanwhile, puppy training and adult dog training costs range from £20 to £50 per hour.
-This varies based on the type of class, the age of the dog, and the type of training.
+These prices vary based on several factors, including the type of training needed, your dog’s age, and whether you choose private or group sessions.

 Dog training price list